WCSM and the City

 The Role of Livery Companies in the City of London

 The livery companies and the City of London have developed and adapted together over the centuries to sustain London’s pre-eminence as a financial and business centre.

-There are now 110 Livery Companies, the "youngest" of which, the Worshipful Company of Arts Scholars, received its Charter in 2014.
-There are also several Guilds (including the Guilds of Human Resources Professionals, Entrepreneurs and Nurses) waiting in the wings for their Charter and/or Livery status.
+There are 110 Livery Companies, the “youngest” of which, the Worshipful Company of Arts Scholars, received its Charter in 2014.
+On 12 May 2020, The Company of Nurses was approved by the City’s Court of Aldermen, as a Company without Livery.
+There are several more Guilds (including the Guilds of Human Resources Professionals, Entrepreneurs and Investment Managers) waiting in the wings.

-The Spectacle Makers' Company is pleased to enjoy very strong relationships with a number of other Liveries - particularly the Health Group (the Apothecaries, Barbers, Cutlers and the Guild of Nurses) and those with interests in science (the Clockmakers, Lightmongers and Scientific Instrument Makers).
+The Spectacle Makers’ Company is pleased to enjoy very strong relationships with other Companies – particularly the Health Group (the Apothecaries, Barbers, Cutlers and Nurses) and those with interests in science (the Clockmakers, Lightmongers and Scientific Instrument Makers).

 – To maintain a close liaison with the Mansion House and Officers of the City of London Corporation on matters affecting the livery companies generally.